Microstate

 A microstate or ministate is a sovereign state having a very small population or land area, usually both.
 However, the meanings of "state" and "very small" are not well-defined in international law.
 Some recent attempts to define microstates have focused on identifying qualitative features that are linked to their size and population, such as partial delegation of their sovereignty to larger states, such as for international defense.

 Commonly accepted examples of microstates include five historic European microstates: Andorra, Liechtenstein, Monaco, San Marino, and Vatican City.
-Malta, Iceland, and Luxembourg are sometimes included in that list but are generally considered too populous to be genuine microstates.
-Other examples are small, isolated island states in the Pacific Ocean that gained independence from the European or Australasian powers: Nauru, Palau, and Tuvalu.
+Malta and Luxembourg are sometimes included in that list but are generally considered too populous to be genuine microstates.
+Other examples are small, isolated island states in the Pacific Ocean such as Nauru (officially the Republic of Naoero), Palau, Niue, Cook Islands and Tuvalu.
+Some small Caribbean countries such as Saint Kitts and Nevis, Barbados, Antigua and Barbuda, Grenada, and Saint Vincent and the Grenadines may be considered microstates by some but are often not included due to them being grouped together as small island countries.

+While Singapore and Bahrain are sometimes considered microstates, some argue they are too populous, self-reliant, or powerful to fit the definition, with their island status also playing an important factor.
+In contrast, countries such as Brunei, Iceland, and Guyana have significant land mass but small populations.
 The smallest political entity recognized as a sovereign state is Vatican City, with fewer than 1,000 residents and an area of only 49 ha.
-Some microstates – such as Monaco and Vatican City – are city-states consisting of a single municipality.
+Some microstates – such as Singapore, Monaco and Vatican City – are more commonly described as city-states, which consists of a single municipality.